ATLAS-HGTD/hgtd-tools/README.md

 4. Get the api secret from [cernbox](https://cernbox.cern.ch/files/spaces/eos/user/a/anstein/config_api) and download the file in the main directory of hgtd-tools.
 This file is shared with the users-egroup only!
 Do not distribute it anywhere.
 If you cannot access the file, you are not in the egroup.

 If you don't like conda (☹️ how? 🤨) or you want to minimize the packages to be installed, make sure to run the tools with a recent python3 environment containing `customtkinter`, `requests`, which can be installed with `pip`.
 Other used packages of hgtd-tools are already part of the regular python3 lib.
 Only the provided yml files are tested to stay compatible though.
+If you only want to use hgtd-tools for its API client without the GUI, `pip install requests` will be enough (see FADAPro).

 ### Updating your local hgtd-tools if this is not your first time installing: